Guides for video conferencing

 Schools can get assistance from their IT Service Provider or review the following links.

-Adobe COVID-19 resources
+Adobe resources

 Apple resources